Murder of a minor in Naples, the Prefect: “A deep shock to the city”

-The murder of a fifteen-year-old, which occurred last night in the heart of Naples, has deeply shaken the city and its institutions.
-At the end of the Provincial Committee for Public Order and Security, which met today at the Prefecture, the Prefect of Naples, Michele di Bari, firmly expressed the need for joint action to address the problem of youth violence.
+The murder of a fifteen-year-old boy last night in the heart of Naples has profoundly shocked the city and its institutions.
+At the conclusion of the Provincial Committee for Public Order and Safety, which met today at the Prefecture, the Prefect of Naples, Michele di Bari, firmly expressed the need for joint action to address the problem of youth violence.

 “This murder deeply affects the city.
 There are no more words to describe such a tragedy, and this challenges us all”, declared the prefect.
 “We are concerned, but at the same time determined to address these issues with great responsibility.”
 Di Bari stressed that the response will be twofold: on the one hand, the police will intensify prevention activities with extraordinary services and territorial control operations; on the other, the judiciary will give a decisive and concrete response.
 “But it's not enough”, continued the prefect.
 “We need an appeal to the entire city.
 The age group of young people involved in episodes of violence continues to decrease, and this is an alarming signal that concerns us all.”